EskimoBear/dote-spec/README.md

 ```

 ##def
-Def allows the user to create variables which adhere to the single-assingment rule, thus variables cannot be assigned twice.
+def allows the user to create variables which adhere to the single-assingment rule, thus variables cannot be assigned twice.
 Calling `def` with `null` creates an unbounded variable.

 ```JSON
 {